John Kennedy (Louisiana politician): Personal life

-Kennedy resides in Madisonville in St. Tammany Parish outside New Orleans with his wife, Becky.
-He is a founding member of his local Methodist church in Madisonville.
-Despite sharing the first and last name of the 35th president of the United States, he is not related to the Kennedy family of Massachusetts.
+Kennedy and his wife, Becky, are founding members of their local Methodist church in Madisonville.

+Despite sharing the first name and last name of the 35th president of the United States, he is not related to the Kennedy family of Massachusetts.

+Members of Kennedy's family have been political and economic elites in Louisiana since the 19th century.
+Kennedy's great-grandfather Leonidas Calhoun owned hundreds of acres of land in Catahoula and Concordia Parishes, which enslaved hundreds of people and, post-Civil War, sharecroppers.
+Kennedy inherited hundreds of acres of land in Catahoula when his mother died.

 Electoral history

 Selected publications

 Kennedy has written and published the following books and articles: